NEOdinok/backend-node/9_rabbitmq.md

 - **Message**
   The actual letter you send: it carries a payload (body) and optional metadata (headers, routing key, TTL).
 Exchanges and queues handle messages.

-- **User & Permission**
-  Users are like people with mailroom keys, and permissions control which vhosts/exchanges/queues they can access.

-- **Policy**
-  Policies let you apply configuration (e.g., TTL, mirroring) across many queues or exchanges at once—like building codes that apply to all apartments on a floor.

 ## 📬 Delivery Guarantees